3,4-Methylenedioxyamphetamine: Australia

 MDA is schedule 9 prohibited substance under the Poisons Standards.
 A schedule 9 substance is listed as a "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities."

 United States

 MDA is a Schedule I controlled substance in the US.

 Research

-In 2010, the ability of MDA to invoke mystical experiences and alter vision in healthy volunteers was studied.
-The study concluded that MDA is a "potential tool to investigate mystical experiences and visual perception".
+MDA has been studied in entactogen-assisted psychotherapy.